futebol-mini/travesim/README.md

 ## 📣 Communication

-All TraveSim controllers adhere the [VSSProto](https://github.com/futebol-mini/VSSProto) standard
+All TraveSim controllers adhere the [VSSProto](https://github.com/futebol-mini/VSSProto) standard, built upon Google's Protocol Buffers.

+### 💡 Sample client

+A minimal client written in python [is provided as example](https://github.com/futebol-mini/VSSClient.py).
+It receives information from the simulation and sends commands for each one of the robots.

+It's built with [VSSProto.py](https://github.com/futebol-mini/VSSProto.py), the python library for VSSProto use.

 ## 📏 Used models